Olivia Greaves

-Olivia Greaves (born May 5, 2004) is an American artistic gymnast and a member of the United States women's national gymnastics team (2018–Present).
+Olivia Greaves (born May 5, 2004) is an American artistic gymnast and was a member of the United States women's national artistic gymnastics team (2018–2022).

 Early life

 Greaves was born to Mary Jo and Daniel Greaves in 2004, and has three siblings.
 Her mother opened a gym, Athletic Edge Sports Center, shortly after Greaves' birth.
 She started competing with the gym when she was 5 years old.
-In addition to gymnastics, Greaves participated in competitive dance from 2010–2014 at Star Struck and was a toddler model.
+In addition to gymnastics, Greaves participated in competitive dance from 2010 to 2014 at Star Struck and was a toddler model.